User Misconceptions of LLM-Based Conversational Programming Assistants: Results

-\begin{itemize} \item In C1, a user provided a link to a dataset and requirements for a system that would process the linked set of images and detect fractures.
-The user further indicated in a follow-up prompt "just coding" and the chatbot returned a Python program.
-However, without any further details about the format of the linked dataset or its file structure, the chatbot would not have sufficient information to construct a program that could successfully read the dataset and any attached labels. \item In C2, the user provided the name of a .csv file and a link to a GitHub repository where the file was hosted.
-They asked for a line plot of a specific column contained in that file (this was also flagged as a user expecting non-text output).

-\item In C14, the user instructed the chatbot to "write a code [sic] to interact with <link to a GitHub page> with python."

-\item In C18, the user prefaced a prompt with, "from the data provided here" with a link to a GitHub repository.
-They proceeded to ask controlling Wi-Fi enabled smart devices: "can i just run the \verb|breathe_all.py| and i got control over my lifx bulbs in my network or do i need any api connection or something extra".

-\item In C24, a user prompted the chatbot to "use a genetic algorithm to optimize the features and parameters of a machine learning model for predicting the survival of passengers aboard the Titanic."
-They then provided a link to the Kaggle titanic dataset. \end{itemize}
+\begin{itemize} \item In C1, a user provided a dataset link and requirements for a system to process linked images and detect fractures.
+The user indicated ``just coding'' and the chatbot returned a Python program.
+However, without details about the dataset format or file structure, the chatbot lacked sufficient information to construct a program that could successfully read the dataset and labels. \item In C2, the user provided a .csv filename and GitHub repository link, asking for a line plot of a specific column (also flagged as expecting non-text output). \item In C14, the user instructed the chatbot to ``write a code [sic] to interact with <link to a GitHub page> with python.'' \item In C18, the user prefaced a prompt with ``from the data provided here'' followed by a GitHub repository link, then asked about controlling Wi-Fi enabled smart devices. \item In C24, a user prompted the chatbot to ``use a genetic algorithm to optimize the features and parameters of a machine learning model for predicting the survival of passengers aboard the Titanic,'' then provided a link to the Kaggle titanic dataset. \end{itemize}

-Note that in the case of the Titanic dataset prompt (C24), the annotators were all quite confident that the dataset would be well represented in the models' training data.
-We considered this a misconception because the user included a URL to access the dataset.
-An edge case we observed (C28, C29) was users asking for programs that would perform web scraping.
-For example, C28 prompted "web scrape <link to an IMDb list of top 250 movies> with python and beautifulsoup".
-Outside of the trivial case of simply pulling all the HTML from a website, the model would presumably need information about that website's HTML to know which tags are present and related to the movie list.
-In this example, the chatbot returned a script that would scrape movie titles, years, and ratings based on presumed class tags in the HTML, but it is unclear if these would be correct.
+For the Titanic dataset prompt (C24), annotators were confident the dataset would be well represented in the models' training data.
+We considered this a misconception because the user included a URL.
+An edge case involved users requesting web scraping programs (C28, C29).
+For example, C28 prompted ``web scrape <link to an IMDb list of top 250 movies> with python and beautifulsoup.''
+Beyond simply pulling HTML, the model would need information about the website's HTML to know which tags relate to the movie list.
+The chatbot returned a script based on presumed class tags, but it is unclear if these would be correct.